 10. Prayerfully and sincerely ask God to lead you to a genuine Bible-believing Church (local congregation of fellow Christians), where you will be taught the Word of God according to the Holy Bible and share fellowship with the Brethren (Acts 2:1-4; 3:41-47; Hebrews 10:23-25).
 Be warned that many so-called “Churches” today are synagogues of satan (Revelation 2:9; 3:9) ruled by false Apostles, Prophets, Teachers, Pastors, Evangelists, Bishops, etc. (Matthew 24:1-5, 11-13; Luke 21:5-8; 1 Timothy 4:1-3; 2 Peter 2:1-3).
 Most of these false leaders can be identified by their fruits as taught by Jesus Christ about 2,000 years ago (Matthew 7:15-23):

 They boast about their anointing.
-As a result, they emphasize miracles (Matthew 7:21-23; Luke 10:17-20) at the expense of the true Gospel of salvation, repentance, godliness, holiness and how to enter Heaven (Matthew 4:17; 5:20; 6:33; 18:3; Galatians 5:16-25; 2 Corinthians 7:1; Hebrews 12:14).
+As a result, they emphasise miracles (Matthew 7:21-23; Luke 10:17-20) at the expense of the true Gospel of salvation, repentance, godliness, holiness and how to enter Heaven (Matthew 4:17; 5:20; 6:33; 18:3; Galatians 5:16-25; 2 Corinthians 7:1; Hebrews 12:14).
 Jesus, the greatest miracle worker, taught His disciples to be more concerned about their salvation from sin (eternal life) than the miracles He performed through them (Luke 10:1-24).
 Miracles will always remain an indispensable part of the Christian experience, but God’s priority is salvation from sin and the hope of eternal life.

-They emphasize material prosperity and comfort (Matthew 6:25-34; Luke 12:15-34) at the expense of godliness and contentment (Luke 3:10-14; Philippians 4:4-13; 1 Timothy 6:3-11: Hebrews 13:5).
+They emphasise material prosperity and comfort (Matthew 6:25-34; Luke 12:15-34) at the expense of godliness and contentment (Luke 3:10-14; Philippians 4:4-13; 1 Timothy 6:3-11: Hebrews 13:5).
 Jesus warned of the absolute futility in acquiring material wealth at the expense of salvation from sin and the hope of eternal life.
 God, in His infinite love, cares for His children and will always provide for them.

 They turn their Churches into their personal business empires, manipulate members of their congregation and their followers for the purpose of making money out of them and live extravagant lives instead of loving them and caring for their needs (Matthew 21:10-13; 2 Peter 2:1-22).
 God requires Christian Ministers to be shepherds of His flock who will care for, protect, and nurture, them – not wolves that will devour them (John 21:15-17; Acts 20:28-31).